vitaut/vitaut.net/_posts/2015-02-26-comparison-of-cppformat-and-printf.md

 C++ Format uses [variadic templates](https://en.wikipedia.org/wiki/Variadic_template) introduces in C++11 and emulates them on older compilers.
 This ensures complete type safety.
-Mismatch between the format specification and the actual type causes exception while in `printf` it often leads to segfault.
+Mismatch between the format specification and the actual type causes an exception while in `printf` it often leads to a segfault.

 Here's a small artificial example that illustrates the problem: